Flood Awareness Week 2018

 There are several common types of flooding, each with its own characteristics.
 Be diligent when it comes to flooding and learn how these may be relevant to you and your location.

-Flash Flooding – Flash floods are rapidly rising and fast moving waters.
+Flash Flooding – Flash floods are rapidly rising and fast-moving waters.
 It can happen anywhere and is usually caused by intense storms that produce significant rainfall in a short amount of time.
-The NWS defines a flash flood as any flood that begins within six hours of a heavy rainfall.
+The NWS defines a flash flood as any flood that begins within six hours of heavy rainfall.
 Flash flooding over roadways and at low water crossings are some of the most dangerous occurrences.

 Coastal Flooding – This type of flooding happens near large bodies of water.
 It is usually the result of critical events, like a hurricane or tropical storm that will cause storm surges that push water onto land from the adjacent body of water.
 This happened with Galveston Bay during Hurricane Ike and in Rockport during Harvey.

 Riverine Flooding – Also known as fluvial flooding, riverine flooding happens when excessive rainfall over a prolonged period causes a body of water like a stream, river, or bayou to exceed capacity and overflow.

 Ponding – Ponding, or pluvial flooding, is another type of flooding that can happen anywhere.
 It tends to occur in relatively flat areas where water collects in depressions and cannot drain out.
 When water ponds in wheel paths or ruts on a roadway, it can be especially dangerous as it may affect steering.
 Ponding can also occur in neighborhoods that may cause accessibility issues.

 Sheet Flow – This type of flooding happens on land that has a slope or a hill.
 It typically occurs after an intense rainfall that is unable to soak in the ground.
 The water will flow over surfaces rather than being diverted into channels, culverts, or pipes.
 It isn’t concentrated like a flash flood, rather it is spread across a wide area.